aphp/edsnlp/docs/tutorials/multiple-texts.md

 # Add the pipeline to operations that will be run
 docs = docs.map_pipeline(nlp)

-# The operations of our lazy collection will be distributed on multiple workers
+# The operations of our stream will be distributed on multiple workers
 docs = docs.set_processing(backend="multiprocessing")

 # Convert each doc to a list of dicts (one by entity)